LarkspurCA/androidweardocs/always.rst

 Try the App
 --------------

-Verify the app on an emulator or device.
-You need Lollipop 5.1 as a minimum to use Always On.
-Android Studio starts the app when you select Run -> Wear from the Run menu.
-The interactive screen is displayed showing the Hello message in black text on a cyan background.
+Verify the app on an emulator or device (see :ref:`setup_wear`).
+You need Lollipop 5.1 (API 21) as a minimum to use Always On.
+To start the app, when select Run -> Wear from the Run menu on Android Studio.
+The interactive screen displays the Hello message in black text on a cyan background.

   .. figure:: images/always-on.png
      :scale: 50

-When the watch enters the power-saving ambient mode, the text color changes to white and the background to black.
+When the watch enters the ambient mode, the text color changes to white and the background to black.
 Had there been any buttons or controls, they would have been hidden.

   .. figure:: images/ambient.png
      :scale: 50